Early Views of Santa Monica

 The land was auctioned on July 15, 1875 by the San Francisco Office of the Santa Monica Land Company.
 The advantages of Santa Monica were emphasized, particularly the superiority of its harbor over that of San Pedro.

-(1880)* - Photo of the business block on Third Street, between Utah and Oregon (now Santa Monica Boulevard).
-Today, this is the site of the 3rd Street Promenade.
-Click HERE to see more early views of the 3rd Street Promenade.
+(1880)* - A view of the business block on Third Street, between Utah (now Broadway) and Oregon (now Santa Monica Boulevard), shows what is today the site of the 3rd Street Promenade.
+This image was taken before Santa Monica became a city in 1886.

 Historical Notes

-(ca. 1891)** – Panoramic view of Santa Monica's Third Street from Broadway to Nevada Boulevard.
+(ca. 1891)* – Panoramic view of Santa Monica's Third Street from Utah (now Broadway) to Nevada Boulevard (now Wilshire).
 The dirt street is lined with square buildings containing various shops and stores.
 Several horse-drawn wagons are lined up at right, and there are pedestrians at left.
 The Opera House and the Catholic Church are on the right side of the street, while the First Presbyterian Church is on the corner of Nevada.
 The First Presbyterian Church can also be seen at the corner of Nevada Boulevard.

 (ca. 1896)^^ - Third Street looking north from Colorado Street, towards Broadway and Santa Monica Boulevard.
 View shows dirt street lined with clapboard stores and shops, one two-story brick castle-like building with crenelated turret (left center), W.T.
 Hull Furniture sign on roof of building at right, street trolley at distant center.